-Earth's "snowball" theory describes the complete glaciation of the Earth from 600 to 800 millions of years ago.
-To explain this cataclysm, Alexander Pavlov, of the University of Colorado Boulder, and his colleagues propose in Geophysical Research Letters a new hypothesis.
-The researchers suggest that less than a billion years ago, our solar system traversed, for a period of about 500 000 years, a moderately dense interstellar cloud that resulted in an increase in the flow of abnormal cosmic rays. or ACR (Anomalous Cosmic Ray).
+The “snowball” Earth theory describes the complete glaciation of the Earth 600 to 800 million years ago.
+To explain this cataclysm, Alexander Pavlov, of the University of Colorado Boulder, and his colleagues propose in the Geophysical Research Letters a new hypothesis.
+Researchers suggest that less than a billion years ago, our solar system passed through a moderately dense interstellar cloud for approximately 500 years, which resulted in an increase in the flow of anomalous cosmic rays. or ACR (Anomalous Cosmic Ray).

-These ACRs are ions, resulting from photoionization or charge exchanges on the neutral gases of the interstellar cloud and subjected to an acceleration as a result of the collisions which occur when they come out of the solar wind.
-However, according to the computer models of the authors of the study, increasing the flow of RTAs for a million years could have been enough to completely disrupt the Earth's stratosphere.
+These ACRs are ions, resulting from photoionization or exchange of charges on the neutral gases of the interstellar cloud and subjected to an acceleration as a result of the collisions which occur when they release the solar wind.
+However, according to the computer models of the authors of the study, the increase in the flux of ACRs over a million years could have been enough to completely disrupt the Earth's stratosphere.

-During this period, it is indeed possible that an inversion of the magnetic poles of the Earth has favored the atmospheric penetration of cosmic rays in greater quantities, which would have in turn contributed to form more nitrogen oxides (NOx ).
-Concentrations of these gases multiplied by 100 between 20 and 40 km altitude could have destroyed 40% of the protective layer of ozone (this figure climbing to 80% in the polar regions).
+During this period, it is indeed possible that a reversal of the Earth's magnetic poles favored the atmospheric penetration of cosmic rays in greater quantity, rays which would in turn have contributed to the formation of more nitrogen oxides (NOx ).
+Concentrations of these gases multiplied by 100 between 20 and 40 km above sea level could have destroyed 40% of the protective ozone layer (this figure rising to 80% in the polar regions).